 The ICO does caution, however, that reliance on the Article 49 derogations must not be considered as the rule.
 Firms should always consider the possible application of other safeguards set out in the GDPR.
 Article 49 derogations are still considered a “last resort” solution.
 Of course, any reliance on Article 49(1)(d) will require identification off an important public interest as well as satisfying the “necessary and proportionate” test.
 Nevertheless, this approach will be welcomed by both UK firms and the SEC.

-The post UK ICO Confirms Transfers of Data to SEC in the Public Interest appeared first on FinReg + Policy Watch.
+The post UK ICO Confirms Transfers Of Data To SEC In The Public Interest appeared first on Data + Privacy + Cybersecurity Insights.